Browse by Medical Category

 Hsinlin Thomas Cheng, M.D.
 Ph.D. is the Director of Headache and Neuropathic Pain Unit, Department of Neurology at Massachusettes General Hospital.
 He specializes in both adult Neurology and Pain Medicine.
 Dr. Cheng treats patients suffered from headache to other neuropathic pain syndromes.
 Dr. Cheng complete his doctoral program of Neuroscience at the University of Michigan, he completed his residency in the Department of Neurology at Wayne State University before taking on a clinical fellowship at the Memorial Sloan Kettering Cancer Center and a research fellowship at the Weill Medical College at Cornell University.
 Dr. Cheng returned to the University of Michigan as Assistant Professor in the Department of Neurology.
 He joined the Department of Neurology at Massachusetts General Hospital in July, 2013.

-Dr. Cheng is a member of the Society for Neuroscience, American Pain Society, and American Academy of Neurology.
+Dr. Cheng is a member of American Pain Society, and American Academy of Neurology.
 He is a fellow of American Neurological Association.
-He is a recipient for a NIH KO8 award.
+He received a NIH KO8 award.
 Previously, he was a recipient of a Fellowship Training Grant from the National Cancer Institute from 2004-06.
 He was awarded Wolfe Research Prize by the American Neurological Association in 2010, and Freeman Pain Award from 2014-17.

 Dr. Cheng's research interests are in studying the mechanisms of pain.
 He is funded by the National Institute of Health to study the molecular mechanisms of painful diabetic neuropathy.
 He has discovered multiple pain molecules activated in an animal model of type 2 diabetes.
 His research has been published by numerous peer-reviewed scientific journals and reported in many conferences.
 His findings provide better understanding for the mechanisms of painful diabetic neuropathy and could lead to the development for the future treatments for this devastating disease.